MikeTannenbaum/mtdc-2022/_posts/2014-12-27-digital-distraction-and-the-future-of-connectedness.md

   - Mindfulness
   - Technology
 tags:
-  - livelihood
+  - on/livelihood
-  - mindfulness
+  - on/mindfulness
-  - productivity
+  - on/productivity
-  - technology
+  - on/technology
 ---
 In the midst of writing about distraction I got distracted and forgot my train of thought.
 How fucked up is that?!